skyajal/rpi4-docker/README.md

 # Raspberry Pi 4 - Docker Setup with Raspbian OS 64 bit

 This guide contains several options to configure docker on raspbian OS 64 bit.
 This guide is provided as-is.
 Use at your own risk.
+This guide does not go into detail of setting up containers after the initial installation is complete.
+This is only for the installation of docker.
+Building containers via dockerfile or docker-compose is not covered here.
+There are plenty of guides online that discusses this topic.

 ## **Quick Setup**
 **_Tip_:** Below are some recommendations to do prior to installing docker.